 While you may think that the scholarship door is closed to you, there are many private scholarships for which you may be eligible.

-Private companies, non profit organisations and local community groups can all be a source of funding if traditional means fall short.
+Private companies, non profit organizations and local community groups can all be a source of funding if traditional means fall short.
 If you’re already employed see if your employer offers a grant scheme.
 If you’re still at high school, seek assistance from your guidance counsellor.
 Scholly is a great (and free) online resource for checking what grant assistance you may be eligible for.

 If all else fails you can always resort to private loans or even credit cards (some banks offer special interest rates for students).
 Whatever form of financing you choose, paying for your education is always a good investment.